meet the rush managers.

 Will joining Redhot & Blue prevent me from experiencing other extracurriculars?

 Nope.
-We share our Redhotties with the Yale Drama Coalition, the Yale Glee Club, Davenport Pops, the Student Environmental Coalition, Jook Songs, the Yale Daily News, the Yale Record... you name it!
+We share our Redhotties with the Yale Drama Coalition, the Yale Glee Club, the Student Environmental Coalition, the Yale Daily News, club sports... you name it!

 I'm a sophomore or junior.
 Is it too late for me to sign up for an audition?

 Not at all!
 We are looking for auditionees from all different class years!
-If you want to sign up for an audition, please contact our Head Rush Manager, Jade (jade.klacko@yale.edu).
-She will help you find an audition slot and send you info about how to prepare!
+If you want to sign up for an audition, find us after Marsh Jam on September 4th!
+If you can't make it to the jam, email us at yale.redhotandblue@gmail.com to sign up for a slot!

 What can I expect during auditions and callbacks?
 What do I need to prepare?